-Applications close.
-Please stay tuned for opportunities in 2023
+Please stay tuned for more opportunities later this year.

 Past recipients of Prism Photo Workshop scholarships and grants:

 Carlos Khalil Guzman is a portrait and lifestyle photographer who took an interest in photography at an early age.
 He has a degree in commercial photography and was awarded the 2022 Prism Photo Workshop Grant based on his project “Muslims of America,” a photo series dedicated to capturing the diversity of the Muslim community in the United States and bringing to light the beauty and truthfulness of Islam while countering Islamophobia.

 The 2022 Prism Photo Workshop scholarship:

 Roy Cases is a student at Northeastern Illinois University studying communication, media, and theater.
 Growing up in a multicultural neighborhood in the Northwest suburbs of Chicago formed and cultivated his endless curiosity.
 He started his journey in photography with interests in fashion design.
 However, he found his work being driven by his love for people, the church, and an innate desire to hear and tell stories.
 Today you can find him serving his local communities, mentoring the youth, and adventuring the outdoors.
 If there’s one thing photography has taught him, it's that beauty is everywhere, even in the mundane, and especially when we slow down and pay attention to what’s around us.